cloud-elements/eb-utility-belt/README.md

 ![eb-belt](https://github.com/cloud-elements/eb-utility-belt/blob/master/resources/eb-belt.png?raw=true)

 ## How/Installation:
-1. Download the eb-utility-belt directory
+1. Download the eb-utility-belt folder
 1. Go to `chrome://extensions/` and check the box for Developer mode in the top right.
 1. Click the `Load unpacked extension` button and select this folder for your extension to install it.